Gina Williams: Early life

 Williams is a Ballardong, Noongar woman, one of the 14 clan groups which make up the Noongar nation, with links through her grandmother’s line to the Kija people of the East Kimberley.

-Gina's parents and grandmother were both part of the Stolen Generations and were never allowed to speak their languages.

-Gina recalls her parents saying "you have lovely olive skin because of your Indian or Malay heritage" which was not true.
+Williams's parents and grandmother were both part of the Stolen Generations and were never allowed to speak their languages.
+Williams recalls her parents saying "you have lovely olive skin because of your Indian or Malay heritage", which was not true.

-Gina's mother was an alcoholic, in and out of her life since she was eight and her father died a few days after Gina 12th birthday.
+Williams's mother was an alcoholic, in and out of her life since she was eight, and her father died a few days after Gina's 12th birthday.
 Gina was placed in foster care and was soon adopted.
-In 2013, Gina reflected saying "I grew up not knowing anything about my true history.
+In 2013, Williams reflected saying "I grew up not knowing anything about my true history.
 I've had to go back as an adult and learn.
 I don't regret this, but it means I've had to claw territory back.
 I wanted to learn the language, to write songs so that I could teach my children.
 It's an incredibly beautiful language – when I hear Noongar language I hear music, it literally sings to me."

-Gina said as a child "I wanted to be Sarah Vaughan when I grew up and to marry Nat King Cole".
+Williams said that as a child "I wanted to be Sarah Vaughan when I grew up and to marry Nat King Cole".

 Career

 2000–2010: solo albums

 In 2001, Williams won her first West Australian Music Industry Awards (WAMI) for Indigenous Song of the Year.
 In 2003, she won Most Popular Local Original Indigenous Act.

 In 2009, Williams was a headline artist, for International Women’s Day in Newman, for WA Business Arts Partnership Awards in Perth and City of Perth Christmas Festival.

 The same year, at age 40, Williams enrolled into a Noongar language course at TAFE.
 She wrote her first song in Balladong "Iggy's Lullaby" while studying and pregnant with her third child.

 Later in 2009, Williams wrote a song, incorporating the elements of a Welcome to Country.
 The intent of the song, "Wanjoo" (Welcome), was to be used by Williams and her children.
-She asked her language teacher to check and correct and the teacher loved it which lead to Williams teaching it to her classmates.
+She asked her language teacher to check and correct, and the teacher loved it which led to Williams teaching it to her classmates.

 In 2010, Williams performed a cabaret, telling her own and her people's stories in Gina Williams and the Lubbly Sings.